Shows & Tickets

 Yearlong theatergoing and meaningful dialogue for community groups throughout Los Angeles.

-Geffen Playhouse is proud to support artists and present works reflective of our shared experiences.
-By amplifying traditionally underrepresented voices in theater, we can together create art that is more vibrant, more meaningful, and more inclusive of our community.
+Geffen Playhouse is proud to support artists and present works reflecting our shared experiences.
+By amplifying traditionally underrepresented voices in theater, we can together create art that is more vibrant, more meaningful, and more inclusive of our communities.